30Under30 Honouree: Vince Grana

-Great to hear from Significant Insights Global 30 under 30 nominee Vince Grana, Growth Lead who heads up new and existing partnership growth at Orchard.
+Great to hear from Significant Insights Global 30 under 30 honouree Vince Grana, Growth Lead who heads up new and existing partnership growth at Orchard.

 So, how did you get into the industry, and take us through how you got to this point?